 FINDING THE DRESS | Started looking in January 2017 – booked approximately six boutiques over one weekend.
 My dress was about the fourth dress I tried on at the second boutique (about the 12th in total).
 Tried a few more on to be sure, but I knew I had the one.
 Cancelled all the other appointments and went back and paid the deposit that day.

 GROOM’S ATTIRE | My husband is a mod at heart and so wore a slim fitting, midnight blue Ted Baker suit with a waistcoat and a light blue paisley tie.
 No top hats and tails here.
 The Groomsmen were in matching suits but had pink paisley ties.
 They all wore Pretty Green paisley socks.

-Other details included providing flip flops for guests once their feet got a tired, a “cheese and port” station for when they got peckish late in the evening, and marshmallows for toasting and blankets by the firepits outside.
-Finally the booze.
-Guests were greeted with fizz and had wine on the tables but it was actually really important to us we “thanked” our guests for the effort they went to to come to our wedding (3 day wedding, mid week, no kids…!) and so we had an open bar.
+Other details included providing flip flops for guests once their feet got tired, a “cheese and port” station for when they got peckish late in the evening, and marshmallows for toasting and blankets by the firepits outside.
+Finally, the booze.
+Guests were greeted with fizz and had wine on the tables, but it was actually really important to us we “thanked” our guests for the effort they went to, to come to our wedding (3-day wedding, mid-week, no kids…!) and so we had an open bar.
 We didn’t tell guests, they were just told it was on the bride and grooms tab.
 It was definitely worth it.

 CREDIT WHERE CREDIT IS DUE |

 Dress | Wedding Belles Bridal